 9) Start Sqoop Client

-Just copy Sqoop distribution artifact on target machine and unzip it in desired location and you can start your client their.
-I am using the same machine as client as well.
+Just copy Sqoop distribution artifact on target machine and unzip it in the desired location and you can start your client.
+I am using the same machine as the client as well.
 Start the Sqoop client

 10) Download RDBMS Connectors

 Download connectors of MySQL , Oracle and SQL Server using below links.
 These connectors are needed to make connection between Sqoop and RDBMS.

 11) Set an Environment Variable to use RDBMS Connectors